-Close Photoshop completely to ensure no files are still running in the background..
+Close Photoshop completely to ensure no files are still running in the background.
 Download the necessary OpenGL file (this is usually provided in the tutorial or from Adobe support).
-Once the download is complete, open your Downloads folder and you’ll find two versions available: one for 64-bit systems and one for 32-bit systems.
+After downloading the Zipped fix file, choose the version that matches your system type (32-bit or 64-bit).

 Copy the OpenGL file you selected, then navigate to your Photoshop installation folder.
 By default, this is usually located at C:\Program Files\Adobe\Adobe Photoshop [Version].
 Once you open the folder, paste the file directly into the Photoshop directory to replace or add the necessary OpenGL component.